Integrability in the weak noise theory: Introduction and results

 Incidentally, the NLS equations studied here appeared in the literature of mean-field games~\cite{huang06,lasry07}.
 Central in that literature are the Hamilton--Jacobi-Fokker--Planck (HJ-FP) equations.
 A particular instance of the HJ-FP equations is equivalent to the NLS equations through the Hopf--Cole transform; see \cite[Section~2.2]{gomes16} for example.
 We refer to \cite{lions07,cardaliaguet10,gueant11} and the references therein for the literature on mean-field games and note that the physics works~\cite{swiecicki16,bonnemain21} studied the mean-field games from the perspective of the imaginary-time NLS equations.

 Let us point out a major difference between our setting and the mean-field-game setting.
 In our setting, what we call $ \w = \w(t,x) $ (see Section~\ref{s.results.variational}) may not have a definite sign; in the mean-field-game setting, the function $ \w $ is assumed to be non-positive.
-This difference has significant implications in the behaviors of the NLS equations.
-For example, the uniqueness of the equations fails here (see Section~\ref{s.results.uniqueness}), but it holds when $ \w $ is non-positive (see~\cite[Section~1.1.5]{gomes16} for example).
+This difference has significant implications on the behaviors of the NLS equations.
+For example, the unique solvability of the equations does not hold here (see Section~\ref{s.results.uniqueness}), but it holds when $ \w $ is non-positive (see~\cite[Section~1.1.5]{gomes16} for example).
 Also, even though the scaling in Corollary~\ref{c.1-1.large} can be understood as a vanishing viscosity limit, the limit is carried out with $ \w $ being positive.
 Such a limit differs from the one studied in the mean-field-game literature where $ \w $ is non-positive.
-The former limit generally gives a non-entropy solution of the inviscid equation (see Section~\ref{s.results.burgers}).
+The former limit generally gives a non-entropy solution of the limiting equation (see Section~\ref{s.results.burgers}).